Hunslet, West Riding of Yorkshire

 The following year Brook's son again went to Ilkley Wells, and again the old man's pay was stopped for nearly four months.
 How he lived in the meantime there is no record.

 Dr Bullough was the first Medical Officer to the Poor House.
 On 29th July, 1762, it was ordered that he "be appointed to attend this House as apothecary and surgeon, and to give medicines or do anything that is needful to any person in this House for which he is to be paid the sum of five pounds."
 He was re-appointed each year by special resolution.
 He held office for many years.
 Nine years after his appointment his salary was raised to eight guineas, but again reduced to five guineas four years later.
-In 1769, he acted as a Trustee, but we are sorry to say he attended the meetings badly.
+In 1769, he acted as a Trustee, but he attended the meetings badly.
 The Overseers, the same year, gave him three pounds ten shillings in order to hire a substitute, as he was drawn for the Militia.

 The Overseers were doubtless a very enlightened body of men though perhaps a bit faddy, for the doctor was ordered to "Provide some sea water for the use of this House" What it was to be used for is not stated.